Chaos in Kabul as Taliban take power and thousands try to flee - KESQ

 “The fact of the matter is we’ve seen that that force has been unable to defend the country,” Blinken told CNN’s Jake Tapper on “State of the Union,” referring to Afghanistan’s national security forces.
 “And that has happened more quickly than we anticipated.”

-The UK’s Defense Secretary Ben Wallace fought back tears in an interview Monday, admitting that “some people won’t get back” from the country.
-“It’s sad and the West has done what it’s done,” he said.
+The UK’s Defense Secretary, Ben Wallace, fought back tears in an interview Monday, admitting that “some people won’t get back” from the country.
+“It’s sad that the West has done what it’s done,” he said.

 The-CNN-Wire